 Maintaining institutional controls at the Fernald Preserve is a fundamental component of legacy management and includes ensuring that no residential or agricultural uses and only limited recreational uses occur on the property.
 Activities such as swimming, hunting, fishing, and camping are prohibited.
 Additional information regarding prohibited activities is included in the IC Plan, Section 2.1.
 The intent of this Legacy Management Plan is to provide an overview of institutional controls required for the Fernald Preserve to support legacy management.
 The separate IC Plan is required for the Fernald Preserve according to DOE's commitment to EPA in the OU5 ROD (DOE 1996).
 DOE and EPA guidance were used to identify planned institutional controls at the Fernald Preserve.
 The IC Plan will continue to be updated annually, as necessary, based on changing site conditions and input from the community and regulators.
-Section 4.4 of this Legacy Management Plan discusses the Five-Year Review process and how it relates to legacy management, including institutional controls.
+Section 4.4 of this Legacy Management, including institutional controls.

 The scope of legacy management activities at the Fernald Preserve can be divided into three categories: (1) the operation and maintenance of the remedies, (2) surveillance and maintenance in restored areas, and (3) public involvement.
 Legacy management activities related to the maintenance of the remedies include monitoring and maintaining the OSDF, the CAWWT and supporting infrastructure, the extraction wells and associated piping, and the outfall line to the Great Miami River.
 Also included is the decontamination and dismantling of the aquifer remediation infrastructure (CAWWT, well system, etc.).
 The OMMP includes the details of the monitoring and maintenance of the CAWWT, groundwater restoration systems, and the outfall line.
-Legacy management activities also include ensuring that remedy-driven restrictions on access to and use of the Fernald Preserve are enforced, that aquifer remediation is continued, and that information is properly managed.
+Legacy management activities also include ensuring that remedy-driven restrictions on access to and use of the Fernald Preserve are enforced, that aquifer remediation is properly managed.

 Legacy management in restored areas includes ensuring that natural and cultural resources are protected in accordance with applicable laws and regulations.
 Any amenities supporting access to and use of the Fernald Preserve will be kept in a safe configuration.
-The cleanup levels established for the Fernald Preserve ensured that the site was remediated to a level consistent with recreational use
+The cleanup levels established for the Fernald Preserve ensured that the site was remediated to a level consistent with recreational use.

 DOE and Ohio EPA signed a Consent Decree in November 2008 that settled a long-standing natural resource damage claim under Section 107 of CERCLA.
 As a result, the Fernald Natural Resource Trustees (DOE, Ohio EPA, and the U.S. Department of Interior) finalized the NRRP, which is Appendix B of the Consent Decree Resolving Ohio's Natural Resource Damage Claim against DOE (State of Ohio 2008).
 The NRRP specifies an enhanced monitoring program for ecologically restored areas at the site.
 Monitoring activities include a comprehensive wetland mitigation monitoring program and resumption of ecosystem-based functional monitoring.
 In addition, the Natural Resource Trustees conducted field walkdowns of all restored areas in 2009, and developed a path forward for several repair and enhancement projects.
-The Natural Resource Monitoring Plan, which is included as part of the Integrated Environmental Monitoring Plan (Attachment D of the LMICP Volume II), describes the Natural Resource Trusteeship process at the Fernald Preserve and the monitoring activities that have been agreed to by the Trustees.
+The Natural Resource Monitoring Plan, which is included as part of the Integrated Environmental Monitoring Plan (Attachment D of the LMICP Volume II), describes the Natural Resource Trustees.